 A major component of my anti-cancer diet was drinking eight 8 oz glasses of freshly juiced organic carrot and vegetable juice every day.

-My daily routine: I got up every morning and made enough juice (about 64 oz) to last me throughout the day.
-I put it in air tight pitchers, and mason jars to keep it fresh and potent throughout the day.
-I drank 12-16 oz at a time: early morning, mid-morning, lunchtime, afternoon, dinnertime, and before bed.
+First thing every morning I made enough juice (about 64 oz) to last me throughout the day.
+I recommend putting it in air tight pitchers, or mason jars to keep it fresh and potent throughout the day.
+I drank about 8-12 oz at a time: early morning, mid-morning, lunchtime, afternoon, dinnertime, and before bed.

 Why Carrot Juice?